What We Do

 People Reached with Prevention Programs

-The forensic interview is conducted in a supportive and non-leading manner by a trained professional.
+Forensic interviews are conducted in a supportive and non-leading manner by a trained professional.
 The interview takes place in a child-friendly environment and is designed to elicit a child’s unique information about the alleged abuse.

-The Victims Advocate is responsible for coordinating the CPIT meetings, tracking case data, and providing court liaison services.
+Victim services are responsible for coordinating the CPIT meetings, tracking case data, and providing court liaison services.
 The Victim Services Coordinator also assists caregivers in filing for Victim’s Compensation funds for the child victim.

 Education and Prevention

 We work to educate professionals, the community and school children on the signs of child abuse, how to prevent it and how to respond if abuse is suspected.